← Back to ResourcesAdopt vs Buy

 1. Herding instinct mismatch (#1 reason)

 Suburban Calgary owners did not anticipate that Aussies herd kids on bikes, nip heels, chase cats and skateboards, and turn driveways into pasture management exercises.
 The instinct is hardwired; training redirects but does not eliminate.
-See our herding instinct guide.
+See our is an Aussie right for you guide.

 2. Exercise underestimate